koechg2022/Simple-Networking/README.md

 ---

 * All the functions, objects, and features that this library hold are located within the `networking` namespace.

-* Create networking exceptions specific to this networking library.
-    * All networking exceptions are located within the namespace exceptions.
-    * All exceptions are children of the `base_exception` type.
-So any of them can be caught as a `base_exception` reference:

-        `catch (networking::exceptions::base_exception& except)`

 * Data types: